 (… existing texts …)

 An HE beamformee that receives an HE NDP Announcement frame as part of an HE TB sounding sequence with a STA Info field addressed to it soliciting SU or MU feedback shall generate an HE compressed beamforming/CQI report(#16328) using the feedback type, Ng and codebook size indicated in the STA Info field.
 If the HE beamformee then receives a BFRP Trigger frame with a User Info field addressed to it, the HE beamformee transmits an HE TB PPDU containing(#17069) the HE compressed beamforming/CQI report(#16328) following the rules defined in 26.5.3.3 (Non-AP STA behavior for UL MU operation).(#16681) If the HE NDP Announcement frame has the TA field set to the transmitted BSSID, and the HE beamformee is a non-AP STA associated to a nontransmitted BSSID that supports receiving Control frames with TA field set(#15959) to the transmitted BSSID, then the HE compressed beamforming/CQI report(#16328) sent in response shall have the RA field set to either the nontransmitted BSSID or the transmitted BSSID.
+If the HE NDP Announcement frame has the TA field set to the control BSSID, and the HE beamformee is a non-AP STA associated to an AP with BSSID different from control BSSID that supports receiving Control frames with TA field set to the control BSSID, then the HE compressed beamforming/CQI report(#12775) sent in response shall have the RA field set to either the BSSID of the associated AP or the control BSSID. (#21157)

 (… existing texts …)